Note

 Retardation Effects#

-Engineering Applications#
+Practical Applications#

 Key Takeaways#

-Two Perspectives: Infiltration to extraction and extraction to infiltration residence times answer different but complementary questions
+• Two Perspectives: Infiltration-to-extraction and extraction-to-infiltration residence times answer different but complementary questions

-Flow Rate Control: Higher flows lead to shorter residence times and faster transport
+• Flow Rate Control: Higher flows lead to shorter residence times and faster transport

-Retardation Effects: Must account for tracer-specific retardation in transport analysis
+• Retardation Effects: Must account for tracer-specific retardation in transport analysis